dustinpfister/blog_posts/_posts/lodash-find.md

 ## 6 - FromIndex example

 The lodash find method can accept a third argument that is the index where to start looking in the collection if the collection is an array rather than a object with named keys.
+This is another feature that is missing in the native array find method that warrants a need to use some other kind of solution in which I can set a starting index value.
+So then for more than one reason the lodash find method is a little more versatile than its native counterpart.

 ```js
 var collection = [1,2,3,4,5,'a','b','c'],